dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-oracledatabase.md

 | tableName    | N         | Name of the database table in which this instance of the state store records the data default `"STATE"`| `"MY_APP_STATE_STORE"`

 ## What Happens at Runtime?
-When the state store component initializes, it connects to the Oracle Database and it checks if a table with the name specified with `tableName` already exists.
-If it does not, it will create this table (with columns Key, Value, Binary_YN, ETag, Creation_Time, Update_Time, Expiration_time).
+When the state store component initializes, it connects to the Oracle Database and checks if a table with the name specified with `tableName` exists.
+If it does not, it creates this table (with columns Key, Value, Binary_YN, ETag, Creation_Time, Update_Time, Expiration_time).

 Every state entry is represented by a record in the database table.
-The `key` property provided in the requests to the Dapr API to determine the name of the object is stored literally in the KEY column.
-The `value` is stored as the (literal) content of the object.
+The `key` property provided in the request is used to determine the name of the object stored literally in the KEY column.
+The `value` is stored as the content of the object.
 Binary content is stored as Base64 encoded text.
-Each object is assigned a unique ETag value - whenever it is created or updated (aka overwritten).
+Each object is assigned a unique ETag value whenever it is created or updated.

 For example, the following operation